Lt. Col. Scobell

 (Scobell, Toronto Star, 13 August 1917)

 Sidney Brandage Scobell, a druggist and Orangeman with twelve years’ experience in the 19th Lincoln Regiment, was authorized to raise the 235th from the counties of Northumberland and Durham in 1916.
-He was born in St. Catherines on 7 February 1871.
+He was born in St. Catharines on 7 February 1871.
 After his understrength unit was broken up in May 1917, Scobell sought a position in the field.
 By August, he was seconded to the Imperial Forces.

-Describing his experiences in France, Scobell wrote home, “I would not have missed this for anything– troops, motorcycles, ambulances, motor trucks by the thousand are passing day and night.
+Describing his experiences in France, Scobell wrote home, “I would not have missed this for anything— troops, motorcycles, ambulances, motor trucks by the thousand are passing day and night.
 It is a wonderful sight.”
+In 1918, he was appointed town major for Beaumetz-lès-Loges, France.
+Scobell was noted for his “gallantry and zeal” in “being of great assistance to the wounded and also to the French inhabitants.”

 He died in Bowmanville on 31 August 1952.